Michael Boudin: Federal judicial service

 On May 18, 1990, President George H. W. Bush nominated Boudin to the United States District Court for the District of Columbia, to a seat vacated by John H. Pratt.
 He was confirmed by the United States Senate on August 3, 1990, and received his commission on August 7, 1990.
-Boudin served on the District Court for about 18 months, but resigned on January 31, 1992 to return to Massachusetts.
+Boudin served on the District Court for about 18 months, but resigned on January 31, 1992, to return to Massachusetts.

 Two months later, on March 20, 1992, President Bush nominated Boudin to an appellate judgeship on the United States Court of Appeals for the First Circuit, headquartered in Boston, to the seat vacated when Judge Levin H. Campbell assumed senior status.
 He was confirmed by the Senate on May 21, 1992, and received his commission on May 26, 1992.
 Boudin served as Chief Judge of the First Circuit from 2001 to 2008.
 He assumed senior status on June 1, 2013.
 He retired from service on December 15, 2021.

+The New York Times stated that Boudin was "not easy to pigeonhole ideologically".
+He was described by some as a conservative and by others as a centrist.
+In 2012, Boudin penned a decision holding the Defense of Marriage Act, a federal law defining marriage as an opposite-sex union, unconstitutional.
+Boudin was widely regarded as having a brilliant legal mind.

+Personal life and death

+Boudin was married to Harvard Law professor Martha Field.
+They separated in later years but did not divorce.
+He was elected to the American Philosophical Society in 2010.
+His nephew, Chesa Boudin, is an attorney who has served as district attorney of San Francisco.

+Boudin died from complications of dementia and Parkinson's disease at a care facility in Boston on March 24, 2025, at the age of 85.